List of national founders: Hungary

-According to Anonymus the fejedelem who made the Magyars settle into the Carpathian Basin in 896 AD was Árpád.
+According to Anonymus the fejedelem who made the Hungarians settle into the Carpathian Basin in 896 AD was Árpád, who was said to have descended from Prince Csaba, the forefather of the nation.
+He was elected nagyfejedelem (grand prince), and created a coherent Hungarian state in and around the Pannonian Basin and mingled with the inhabitants.
 His dynasty reigned over the Hungarian Kingdom from the ninth century until 1301.
 In Hungary Stephen I of Hungary is commonly regarded as the founder of the nation.
-He was Hungary's first king and united the Magyar people into the Kingdom of Hungary.
-Amongst others, Lajos Kossuth is supposed to be the Pater Patriae.
-He is known as the leader of the Hungarian Revolution of 1848 against the Habsburgs, and therefore founder of the modern Hungarian Republic.
+He was Hungary's first king and united the Magyar people into the Kingdom of Hungary.Coloman the Learned first entered into a personal union with Croatia, bringing prosperity to the nations.
+Post-arpadian king Louis the Great established Hungary as a European power, and is remembered as a "knightking" for his military excellence.
+Among others, his military achievements include being the first European monarch to defeat an Ottoman imperial army in battle.
+The Habsburg era also gave rise to many great figures, such as Lajos Kossuth the Pater Patriae of Hungary.
+He is known as the leader of the Hungarian Revolution of 1848 against the Habsburgs, being the creator of the April Laws (and an unenacted constitution) and helping in the establishment of the Hungarian State and therefore being founder of modern Hungary.
+An equally important figure is Ferenc Deák, one of the initiators of the Compromise, whose efforts led to the reunification of the Lands of the Holy Crown in 1868.
+Hungarian prime minister Mihály Károlyi would later be the one to officially dissolve the Austro-Hungarian Empire, creating a free Hungarian republic.

 Iceland

 Jón Sigurðsson was the leader of the 19th century Icelandic independence movement.
 He was the first president of the Althingi, restored as a legislative branch in 1875.

 Ireland

 The Irish Free State was established after the Irish War of Independence (1919–21), in which Éamon de Valera, Cathal Brugha and Michael Collins were key leaders.
 However, they became antagonists in the Irish Civil War (1922–23), in which Collins and Brugha were killed and de Valera defeated.
 For decades, the inheritors of the opposing factions bypassed these sensitivities to honour the earlier leaders of the Easter Rising of 1916, in particular the seven signatories of the Proclamation of the Irish Republic: Patrick Pearse, James Connolly, Éamonn Ceannt, Tom Clarke, Seán Mac Diarmada, Thomas MacDonagh, and Joseph Plunkett.